bbatsov/batsov.com/_posts/2020-11-22-basic-git-setup.md

 pressed to find a better excuse than Magit.

 The global Git user settings are simply stored under `~/.gitconfig`, so you can easily review and update them there as well.
-You check your current configuration running this command:
+You can check your current configuration by running this command:

 ``` shellsession
 $ git config --list